odeliss/findMyWatch/README.txt

 	--features_db: directory FEATURES and filename of the DB that will contain the image_ID, start and end position of the features, list fo features
 	--approx_images: apporximate number of images in the dataset WATCHES
-	--max-buffer-size: 500000 nb of fetures that will be held in memory before dumping to the database python index_features.py --dataset datasets/watches --features-db features/watchesFeatures.hdf5 --approx-images 2500 --max-buffer-size 500000
+	--max-buffer-size: 500000 nb of fetures that will be held in memory before dumping to the database python index_features.py --dataset datasets/watches/ --features-db features/watchesFeatures.hdf5 --approx-images 3500 --max-buffer-size 500000
-WARNING: remove the debug flag in index_features
+WARNING: remove the debug flag in index_features Duration for 3100 images - +/-50mins

 (2)expected results:
 ------------------